remyut/resonarefibris/README.md

 **Note: You need a valid GitHub account to access the private repository**

-I am sharing with you the project's roadmap and the concept used.
+I am sharing with you the project's roadmap and the concepts used.

 #Roadmap